SCIENCE & RESEARCH

 As with any prescription product, there may be side effects.
 Generally, the vast majority of side effects will subside after the gradual use of the product over 3-4 weeks.
 If serious burning or irritation occurs, discontinue use and consult a doctor.

-Sometimes referred to as “retinoid reactions,” you may experience:
+Sometimes referred to as “retinoid reactions,” you may experience the following:

 Less common side effects may include Erythema nodosum (severe skin inflammation), Edema (swelling), Rash Skin hyperpigmentation (dark spots), and/or Skin hypopigmentation (light spots).